shaun-b1/lifecycle_api/README.md

-# WearTest
+# LifeCycle

-WearTest is a Rails API designed to track the wear of bicycle components, helping cyclists monitor and manage the maintenance of their bikes.
+LifeCycle is a Rails API designed to track the wear of bicycle components, helping cyclists monitor and manage the maintenance of their bikes.

 ## Features